OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowText.md

 </table>

 ## Code
-This is how to insert a `RowText` module in a markdown file:
+This is an example of a `RowText` module written in a markdown file:

 ```md [oma_github_pages/content/index.md]
   -